Protecting Your Teen From Online Predators

 When people think of online predators, the most common thoughts amongst parents are “that’ll never happen to my kid” or “they only go after little kids and I have a teenager”.
 Unfortunately, far too many of these parents realize that they are wrong the hard way, by having their child fall victim to an online creeper.
 A recent study now shows that over 75% of the targets for online predators are over the age of 13.
 Below you will find some helpful tips and tricks to help your teen avoid online predators.

-Review Pictures and Videos before your Teen Posts Them
+Review Pictures and Videos of your Teen Posts

 While this may seem like an invasion of your teenager’s privacy, you are the parent and they are still your child.
 By reviewing what your teen posts online, you can make sure that it is not provocative or inappropriate.
 Also, you’ll be able to make sure that they are not including any of their personal information such as your address or phone number.